fisherynwa/multi_pfa/README.txt

 	Arguments:
 	X - A data matrix that contains the independent variables.

 	y - The nominal categorical outcome.
-Either a vector or a data matrix that consists of outcomes of multinomial (random) counts.
+Either a vector or a data matrix that consists of the outcome of multinomial (random) counts.

 	tval - A sequence of rejection thresholds.
 The program accepts default parameters.
 		   Please note: Since the program aims to execute multi-sample comparisons.